 Lake Pines Swim Club

-If there is only one Fort Bragg swimming hole that you visit during your time there, make it this one!
+If there is only one Fort Liberty swimming hole that you visit during your time there, make it this one!

-Located in Fayetteville, Lake Pines is a natural lake/spring, but they have built up the sides with concrete and treat the water so that it is pretty and blue.
+Located in Fayetteville, Lake Pines is a natural lake/spring, but they have built up the sides with concrete and treated the water so that it is pretty and blue.

 It has a nice sandy bottom and plenty of things for the kids to do.
 There’s a high dive, a diving board, a water slide, and a water playground for the little ones.
 There are also plenty of chairs, pavilions, picnic tables, benches, and swings on the shore to sit, tan, and read a book.